-The spread of the Coronavirus has forced thousands of working parents to work from home WITH KIDS!
+The spread of the Coronavirus has forced thousands of working parents to work from home WITH KIDS.
 My best friend mentioned she was unsure how she would manage it.
 This is a relevant issue affecting so many of us.
-Managing working from home, with children who need to be homeschooled can be overwhelming.
-Kids, especially younger kids, demand around the clock attention.
+Managing working from home with children who need to be homeschooled can be overwhelming Kids, especially younger kids, demand around the clock attention.

 1. Mindset is key

-Be Kind to yourself
+Be kind to yourself

 You’re going to have wobbles during this experience.
 After all, humans are not built to be in close confines without the ability to socialise!
 Add in working from home while homeschooling the children. ahhhh!
 Expect extra emotion and acting up, (from the kids too.)
 This is not normal, this is an unknown, scary and huge change.
 They will miss their friends as much as you will.